danchiacchia/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Daniel J. Chiacchia holds a Master’s degree in Social and Personality Psychology from York University and he is currently a Research Advisor at Ontario's largest child and youth mental health agency.
-Daniel's research interests include the social-psychological consequences of organizational change, especially in relation to technological change (e.g., the automation of work and dehumanization) and economic shocks (e.g., self-compassion and worker-wellbeing during financial crises); how leaders can effectively adapt to organizational changes and promote worker well-being; as well as best practices in quantitative methodology, including open science, replicability, statistical power, data visualization, and effect sizes.
+Daniel J. Chiacchia is an incoming PhD student in Organizational Behaviour and Human Resource Management at the University of Toronto.
+He holds a Master’s degree in Social and Personality Psychology from York University and he is currently a Research Advisor at Ontario's largest child and youth mental health agency.
+Daniel's research interests include the social psychology of working in the digital economy (e.g., the automation of work and dehumanization, ‘gig’ work); leadership during threat and uncertainty (e.g., how leaders effectively adapt to change); as well as best practices in quantitative methodology, including open science, replicability, statistical power, data visualization, and effect sizes.